CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	If player
 	  Update global grid to reflect swap

-	Call update grid, which updates all player grids to reflect new global grid
+	Call update_grids, which updates all player grids to reflect new global grid

 * gameOver:
 	Ends the game and informs all of the clients